thoughtspot/thoughtspot.github.io/_end-user/pinboards/edit-the-layout-of-a-pinboard.md

      ![]({{ site.baseurl }}/images/click_pinboards_icon.png "Pinboards")

 2. On the pinboards page, click the pinboard you would like to edit.
-3. Resize your visualizations by choosing between the predetermined sizes under the visualization drop-down menu.
+3. Resize a visualization by choosing a predetermined size under the three-dot **Actions** menu for the visualization.

      ![]({{ site.baseurl }}/images/resize_pinboard_visualization.png "Resize your visualization")

 4. Drag and drop your visualizations on the layout grid to reorder your pinboard.
-5. If you are unhappy with your layout or you would like ThoughtSpot to configure your layout for you, go ahead and [reset your layout](reset-a-visualization.html#).
-6. Save your pinboard by clicking the three-dot **Actions** button and select **Save**.
+5. Save your pinboard by clicking the three-dot **Actions** button and select **Save**.

      ![]({{ site.baseurl }}/images/save_a_pinboard.png "Save your pinboard")